-Despite experiencing higher rates of infertility, Black women are less likely to seek and/or access treatment for infertility, including ART.
-160 161 largely due to costs.
+Despite experiencing higher rates of infertility, Black women are less likely to seek and/or access treatment for infertility, including ART. largely due to costs.
 There are stark racial/ethnic and socio-economic divisions in who can access ART.
 For example, IVF is very expensive, and is often not covered by health insurance; as a result, it is disproportionately underutilized by Black women.
 A single IVF cycle can cost between \$12,000 and \$17,000-not including medication.
-162 And, more than one cycle is almost always required.
-163 In addition to the costs for medical procedures, there are expenses associated with the purchase and storage of donor eggs/sperm, legal fees to solidify agreements between parties in writing, and other expenses.
-These costs exceed the reach of many Black individuals and families, making fertility treatment unaccessible..
-164

-In addition to concerns about access and costs, ART also raises questions about autonomy and consent.
-Gestational surrogacy, egg donation, and egg harvesting are three areas where these questions are particularly profound.
+And, more than one cycle is almost always required.
+In addition to the costs for medical procedures, there are expenses associated with the purchase and storage of donor eggs/sperm, legal fees to solidify agreements between parties in writing, and other expenses.
+These costs exceed the reach of many Black individuals and families, making fertility treatment unaccessible..164 egg donation, and egg harvesting are three areas where these questions are particularly profound.
 With these procedures, one woman provides either the uterus (gestational surrogacy) or the eggs (egg donation or harvesting) to advance another person's pregnancy.